ashley-aguayo/D3-challenge/README.md

 Create and situate your axes and labels to the left and bottom of the chart.

 Note: You'll need to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.

+- Use of Data to provide a visualization of Poverty vs Healthcare in states.
+- Pull in data with D3 and create chart with above requirments.
+- Generate chart showing circles for the data points with state abbreviations.
+- show both axes and labels